 Methods: We recorded posts listed on Armslist.com between July 14th, 2008 and June 25th, 2018.
 To record these posts, we implemented a web scraping procedure from May 4th, 2018 to June 29th, 2018 using the Python package “Beautiful Soup”.
-We identified roughly XX million postings related to firearms available for purchase on Armslist.com during this time period.
+We identified roughly 4.90 million postings related to firearms available for purchase on Armslist.com during this time period.
 Collected data included gun type, post title, date of post, and a description.
 We removed irrelevant gun and advertising categories (e.g., “paintball” and “want to buy”, respectively) from the analysis.
 We defined a listing as displaying responsible selling if it contained at least one of the following terms or their corresponding acronyms: Concealed carry weapon (CCW); concealed carry license (CCL); federal firearm license (FFL); or permit to purchase (P2P).
 We also determined descriptions to be “responsible” if they included the terms “background check,” “license,” “permit,” or “required.”
 Negations, such as “no background check” or “not required,” were excluded.
 Sample data and the complete inclusion and exclusion criteria can be found in the supplemental material.

-Results: We identified 4,930,052 relevant gun advertisements listed between July 14, 2008 and June 25, 2018.
-Of this sample 355,295 (7.5% ADD CI) indicated responsible selling.
-The three most commonly observed gun categories observed were “handguns” (2,362,352; 47.92%), “rifles” (1,633,168; 33.13%), and “shotguns” (410,295; 8.32%).
-Among these categories, the proportion of posts displaying responsible selling were XX%, XX%, and XX% respectively.
+Results: We identified 4,903, 770 relevant gun advertisements listed between July 14, 2008 and June 25, 2018.
+Of this sample 523,854 (10.68% [9.8%, 11.56%]) indicated responsible selling.
+The three most commonly observed gun categories observed were “handguns” (2,367,588; 47.92%), “rifles” (1,636,201; 33.13%), and “shotguns” (411,276; 8.32%).
+Among these categories, the proportion of posts displaying responsible selling were 48.28%, 33.37%, and 8.39% respectively.

 Of the 4,930,052 listings, XX did not ask for any sort of background check.
 Among firearms listed as “automatic weapons”, XX of XX listings did not ask for a background check.
 (Note: All automatic weapons require a background check - the listing in armslist was likely misspecified as a semi-automatic.)
 There was considerable heterogeneity in both the number of firearm listings per capita in each state and the percentage of firearm listings that do not exhibit responsible selling (Figure 1).
 Sensitivity analyses regarding these definitions indicated that our results are not sensitive to minor changes.
 These sensitivity analyses are discussed in detail in the Supplemental Material.